|« PreviousNext »|

 Before Auto Scaling selects an instance to terminate, it first identifies the Availability Zone that has more instances than the other Availability Zones used by the group.
 If all Availability Zones have the same number of instances, it identifies a random Availability Zone.
 Within the identified Availability Zone, Auto Scaling uses the termination policy to select the instance for termination.

-For more information on the Auto Scaling termination policies, go to Instance Termination Policy for Your Auto Scaling Group .
+For more information about the Auto Scaling termination policies, go to Instance Termination Policy for Your Auto Scaling Group.

 Auto Scaling provides you with the following ways to configure your Auto Scaling group: